mainak15/Corona-Nidaan/README.md

 ## Steps for running the demo app
 * Locate the checkpoint files (./data/checkpoints/)
-* Provide the name of the checkpoint file to "save_path" in the "covid_vs_normal_vs_pneumonia_prediction.py" script to load the respective trained model then run the following command:
+* Provide the name of the checkpoint file to "save_path" in the "covid_vs_normal_vs_pneumonia_prediction.py" script to load the respective trained model and then run the following command:
 ```
 python GUI.py
 ```